TWIF 19: Untis, Tusky and Rabbit Escape updatedPosted on 2018-08-30 by Coffee

 LibreTorrent, a standalone torrent client for Android, released 1.8, now with RSS manager, Ability to create torrents, scheduling, Android TV support, Android P support, and more.

-to F-Droid at last!
-Your favourite Mastodon social network client now
+made it to F-Droid at last!
+Your favourite Mastodon social network client

 - New elephant art